 Can I get out of my non-compete agreement?

 It depends on the type of agreement and the state that you’re in.
-Schedule a consultation with one of our employment attorneys in North Carolina or New York City to discuss your situation.
+Schedule a consultation with one of our employment attorneys in North Carolina or South Carolina to discuss your situation.

 If the non-compete is enforced, I can’t earn a living and must pursue a different type of work.
 What can I do?